bigabiga/website/_films/A-Life-at-Stake-(1954).md

 video: https://www.youtube.com/embed/G8Qhi1sUpPw?rel=0&amp;controls=0&amp;showinfo=0

-synopsis: also known as Key Man, this film-noir tells the story of an unemployed out-of-luck architect that encounters a married woman who has an unexpected business proposal for him.
+synopsis: Also known as Key Man, this film-noir tells the story of an unemployed out-of-luck architect that encounters a married woman who has an unexpected business proposal for him.
 Soon the architect begins to suspect the woman's motives.

 director: Paul Guilfoyle